 Welcome to the Department of Physics and Astronomy!
-During the fall 2020 semester, we are offering our instruction via a mix of online and in-person activities.
+During the fall 2020 and spring 2021 semesters, we are offering our instruction via a mix of online and in-person activities.
 To maximize safety during the COVID-19 pandemic, these in-person activities are primarily being held outdoors.
 Our faculty and staff are available to help you.
 Please contact us by email and phone and someone will get back to you promptly.
 While we are maintaining a department office presence, someone may not be available when you arrive; please email or call to arrange an appointment.

 Many of our department events and activities have moved online.
 Our physics club and department seminars will resume online this fall; see our department seminars and events page for details.
 Tutoring for physics courses has moved online (see our tutoring page).
 Any students needing course permits should email Ms. Kinga Picerno.
 All credit adjustment or other forms will be handled via email.
 Faculty are holding office hours online and will continue advising their students via email/video conferencing.
 Physics majors needing assistance should begin by contacting their assigned physics faculty advisor.
 Our weekly public telescope nights are suspended for the time being.